clerma/kendramckinneycreative/site/collections/_posts/2024-10-03-how-to-make-your-resume-stand-out-in-2024.md

 tags:
 image: /uploads/clay-banks-usba2na7izu-unsplash.jpg
 ---
+The job market in 2024 is more competitive than ever, and with the rise of technology in hiring processes, creating a standout resume requires more than just listing your experience.
+Recruiters now use Applicant Tracking Systems (ATS) to scan resumes, which means your resume must be optimized for both technology and human eyes.
+So, how do you ensure your resume shines in this digital-first environment?
+Let’s break down the essential trends and tips to make your resume stand out in 2024.

 ### **1\.
 Optimize for ATS (Applicant Tracking Systems)**

 Most companies now use ATS software to filter resumes before they even reach a human recruiter.
 These systems scan resumes for specific keywords that match the job description, helping hiring managers identify the most qualified candidates.
 If your resume isn’t ATS-friendly, it may not even make it to the hiring manager’s desk.